spotinst/help/src/docs/elastigroup/tools-integrations/elastic-beanstalk/in-asg.md

 ### Capacity Changes

-It’s crucial that all capacity changes are done via Elastigroup.
+It's crucial that all capacity changes are done via Elastigroup.
 Failing to do so may result in unexpected behavior.
 This includes detaching instances, Elastigroup/Beanstalk environment termination, scaling policies, and manual capacity changes.

 ## Transition from Beanstalk Independent to Beanstalk In-ASG Elastigroup